-If you have a Bachelor’s Degree and you would enjoy reading student essays and short answers on tests, becoming an online test scorer may be your calling.
-Most of these positions are seasonal with part-time hours — take a look at these companies for openings.
+If you have a bachelor’s degree and you would enjoy reading student essays and short answers on tests, becoming an online test scorer may be your calling.
+Most online test-scoring jobs are seasonal with part-time hours — look at these companies for openings.

-If you have a working knowledge of two or more languages, along with excellent written communication skills, you could work from home as a translator.
-Translators take one language and translate it into another — the types of projects are varied from simple documents and sub-titles to full-on books.
+If you have a working knowledge of two or more languages, along with excellent written communication skills, you can work from home as a translator.
+Translators take one language and translate it into another; the types of projects are varied from simple documents and sub-titles to full-on books.

 24. Graphic Designer